2026 HEALTH & Safety Plan

 The Prime Sports Institute leads the Chuckanut 50k Medical planning and coordination for people associated with the event.
 AND as a runner going into the mountains it is paramount that you prepare in training and maintain awareness on race day for your health and safety.
 In addition to your personal needs, pay attention to local weather and be prepared for sudden changes in conditions.

-Race Day Arrival & Shuttles: Do not attend the event if you are showing any symptoms, i.e. high temperature, runny nose, sore throat, cough, loss of taste/smell.
+Race Day Arrival & Shuttles: Do not attend the event if you are showing any symptoms of illness, i.e. high temperature, runny nose, sore throat, cough, loss of taste/smell.
 Hand washing stations will be provided, use them.

 SEVERE LIFE THREATENING INJURIES - EMS will be activated and our medical staff will stabilize the following until EMS arrives.
 Compound fractures, internal trauma, unconsciousness.
 AED available at finish line.